iliaschalkidis/LegalCrawler/readme.md

 ### Linux packages (command line tools)

-The following linux packages are used to process PDF d
+The following linux packages are used to process PDF documents:

 * pdftocairo
 * pdftotext